Business Type :

 Protect Your Personal Assets

 This article is for general information purposes only.
 The information contained on this page should not be construed as specific legal, HR, financial, or insurance advice and is not a guarantee of coverage.
 In the event of a loss or claim, coverage determinations will be subject to the policy language, and any potential claim payment will be determined by the insurance carrier.
-We shall not be liable for any damages in connection with the use of any information provided on this page.
-Please consult with your insurance agent/broker or insurance company to determine specific coverage needs as this information is intended to be educational in nature.
+We are not liable for any damages in connection with the use of any information provided on this page.
+Please consult with your insurance agent/broker or insurance company to determine specific coverage needs as this information is intended to be educational and general in nature.

 InsureYourCompany.com provides Technology Business Insurance solutions to protect your company from potential risks and liabilities.
 Our policies are tailored to meet the unique needs of your technology-based business.
 Request a free quote today.